Maldives: Doing business and staying in touch

 Doing Business in Maldives

-Tourism, the Maldives' largest industry, accounts for 28% of GDP, and over 90% of government tax revenue comes from import duties and tourism-related taxes.
+Tourism, the Maldives' largest industry, accounts for 23% of GDP, and over 90% of government tax revenue comes from import duties and tourism-related taxes.
 Fishing is the second leading sector.
+Transportation and communication account for 13.2 %.
 Agriculture and manufacturing play almost no role in the economy, constrained by limited cultivable land and the shortage of domestic labour.
 Most staple foods must be imported.
-Industry, which consists mainly of garment production, boat building and handicrafts, accounts for about 7% of GDP.
+Industry, which consists mainly of garment production, boat building and handicrafts, accounts for about 9.1% of GDP.

-The December 2004 tsunami left more than 100 dead, 12,000 displaced, and property damage exceeding US$300 million, though recovery has been steady and didn't affect the tourism industry particularly adversely by the standards of other tsunami-afflicted countries.
+The December 2004 tsunami left more than 80 dead, 12,000 displaced, and property damage exceeding US$300 million.
+Recovery, however, has been steady and the tourism industry has not been particularly affected, compared to other tsunami-afflicted countries.

 Diversifying beyond tourism and fishing is the major challenge facing the government.
 The new government is seeking to diversify the tourism market by introducing hotels on inhabited islands and creating a national transport network - both two things that in the past have kept independent travellers away.
-There is also a plan to make Maldives the world's first carbon-neutral country by 2012.
+Traditionally, the Maldives has held a ‘one island, one resort policy’ and restricted tourism to resorts on uninhabited islands.
+However, the emergence of locally owned guesthouses has created alternative options for tourists.
+Many of the islands in the atolls now offer guesthouse accommodation on inhabited islands.

 Main trading partners